DimiMikadze/orca/README.md

 For password reset functionality you will need to replace Email Provider values also in `api/.env` file.

 ## Creating an App

-**You’ll need to have Node 8.16.0 or Node 10.16.0 or later version on your local development machine**

 To create a new app, you may choose one of the following methods: